carbon-language/carbon-lang/mlir/docs/Quantization.md

 Mathematically speaking, affine values are the result of [adding a Real-valued *zero point*, to a scaled value](https://en.wikipedia.org/wiki/Affine_transformation#Representation).
-Or equivalently, subtracting a zero point from an affine value results in a scaled value:
+Alternatively (and equivalently), subtracting a zero point from an affine value results in a scaled value:

 $$ real\_value = scaled\_value * scale = (affine\_value - zero\_point) * scale $$

-Essentially, affine values are a shifting of the scaled values by some constant amount.
-Arithmetic (i.e., addition, subtraction, multiplication, division) cannot, in general, be directly performed on affine values; you must first [convert](#affine-to-fixed-point) them to the equivalent scaled values.
+Essentially, affine values are a shift of the scaled values by some constant amount.
+Arithmetic (i.e., addition, subtraction, multiplication, division) cannot, in general, be directly performed on affine values; they must first be [converted](#affine-to-fixed-point) to the equivalent scaled values.

-As alluded to above, the motivation for using affine values is to more efficiently represent the Real values that will actually be encountered during computation.
-Frequently, the Real values that will be encountered are not symmetric around the Real zero.
-We also make the assumption that the Real zero is encountered during computation, and should thus be represented.
+As alluded to above, the motivation for using affine values is to more efficiently represent real values that will actually be encountered during computation.
+Frequently, real values that will be encountered are not symmetric around the real zero.
+We also make the assumption that the real zero is encountered during computation, and should thus be represented.

-In this case, it's inefficient to store scaled values represented by signed integers, as some of the signed integers will never be used.
-The bit patterns corresponding to those signed integers are going to waste.
+In this case, it is inefficient to store scaled values represented by signed integers, as some of the signed integers will never be used.
+In effect, the bit patterns corresponding to those signed integers are going to waste.

-In order to exactly represent the Real zero with an integral-valued affine value, the zero point must be an integer between the minimum and maximum affine value (inclusive).
+In order to exactly represent the real zero with an integral-valued affine value, the zero point must be an integer between the minimum and maximum affine value (inclusive).
 For example, given an affine value represented by an 8 bit unsigned integer, we have: $$ 0 \leq zero\_point \leq 255$$.
-This is important, because in deep neural networks' convolution-like operations, we frequently need to zero-pad inputs and outputs, so zero must be exactly representable, or the result will be biased.
+This is important, because in convolution-like operations of deep neural networks, we frequently need to zero-pad inputs and outputs, so zero must be exactly representable, or the result will be biased.